But my curiosity got the better of me and I decided to click through and see what advice Dale from Blogging Her Way recommended.

 One thing I’d suggest doing is reading through the book once and then going over it again while implementing it.
 The first time you go through it, you can write out an action step for each section and essentially create a helpful little checklist for more guidance.
 That’s something I usually do when I purchase ebooks and notice that it helps me get the most out of what I’m reading.

 Also, when picking out affiliate programs to join, remember to promote products you believe in.
 I noticed that Bluehost was a recommended affiliate program to join and I’m personally not a big fan of their service.
 A few years ago I started a blog with them and never had any problems, but recently when I’ve had to connect with Bluehost support on behalf of my clients, they haven’t been very helpful in getting to the root of a problem.
 Whereas my current host Siteground, always goes above and beyond to solve a problem whenever one comes up.
-This is more of a personal con, as Coco likely hasn’t had any problems with Bluehost, I’ve just had several bad encounters with their service and wanted to stress that you promote products that you love and want to share.
+This is more of a personal con, as Dale likely hasn’t had any problems with Bluehost, I’ve just had several bad encounters with their service and wanted to stress that you promote products that you love and want to share.

 Would you like to start making passive income on Pinterest?
 I highly recommend grabbing yourself a copy of Get Paid to Pin.
-Let Coco take you by the hand and show you how to make your first affiliate sale on Pinterest, step by step.
+Let Dale take you by the hand and show you how to make your first affiliate sale on Pinterest, step by step.

 I’m pumped to have a new book to recommend for Pinterest marketing beginners.
-I love Coco’s mission to help other women make money with their blogs, and think you’ll love her site Blogging Her Way if you want to learn more about social media, affiliate marketing, or growing your email list.
+I love Dale’s mission to help other women make money with their blogs, and think you’ll love her site Blogging Her Way if you want to learn more about social media, affiliate marketing, or growing your email list.

 I hope this review was helpful and gives you a good idea of what the book covers and how it can help you set up your Pinterest affiliate marketing business.
 If you have any questions about the book or this review, feel free to leave them in the comments and I’ll get back to you as soon as I can.